alexmeys/BlacklistCheck/README.md

 Module : Libnet 1.22

-Copy pl en bat files to C:\Balcklist\
+Copy pl en bat files to C:\Blacklist\

 blacklist_taak.bat is the file that can be scheduled in windows links.txt dns records to check upon.